arsenobetaine/arsenic/README.md

-# arsenic
+# Arsenic
-Arsenic Discord Bot
+A bot that makes breathing easier.